Showing posts with label Human induced global Warming. Show all posts

 So having accepted the horrific fact that normal human beings are capable of great evil against others, why does it happen?
 Well the key word is “others”.
 Crimes against humanity are always carried out against others.
 And prior to the crimes occurring, these others will have been portrayed as “lesser others” - People who are of lower status, inferior, unimportant, or descendants of some perceived past crime, such as migration or stealers of wealth.
 If this portrayal is carried to such an extreme, those other human beings are seen as not equal, as animals, filth, coach roaches or sub human, or, if they hold different religious or political views, as wrong, or just simply, such as rainforest people, not considered at all.If this is the case, then any cruel and barbarous act against them can be portrayed as actually doing good, similar to an act of cleansing, or progress or improvement to the world.
 If this view is widely held in a society, then genocides can, and in the past, frequently have happened.

 Especially, when those views are held by those in power.
-When this occurs, even if the general population does not hold these views, the elites, by passing laws and rewarding those who enforce and obey those laws, can control behaviour to such a high degree that individuals will not stand up and speak out against, what becomes, the majority view.
+When this occurs, even if the general population does not hold these views, the elites, by passing laws and rewarding those who enforce and obey those laws, can control behaviour to such a high degree that individuals will not stand up and speak out against, what becomes, the perceived majority view.
 To do so will mean a long prison sentence, reprisals against loved ones or even execution.
 Few have the moral courage required, and the elites ensure those that do, cannot join and work together.
 The elites know that if dissenters get organised, they become more powerful and pose a threat to their privileged position.
 At the first sign of trouble, alternative views are crushed.
-And so the genocide, holocaust and holodomor is permitted by almost everyone.
+And so the genocide, holocaust and holodomor is permitted by almost everyone.*

 What’s this got to do with our current problem of man-made Climate Change?
 Well, I’m getting worried.
 I see parallels in how we are thinking about man-made climate change, and how genocides have occurred in the past.